Law Firms

 Contributed by Amalia Bagües, Becerril, Coca & Becerril SC, Mexico, on November 16th, 2009.

 Trademark protection is obtained by registration.
-The right to use a trademark can also be acquired by sufficient commercial use; however, this right may be impugned during a statutory period.
+The right to use a trademark can also be acquired by commercial use; however, this right may be sought during a statutory period.

-The general rule of the Mexican IP system is first to file, but in case of litigation or conflict the previous IP use can be enforced against the registration and, therefore, the owner who proves previous use may get the cancellation of the registration.
+The general rule of the Mexican IP system is first to file.
+However, in case of litigation or conflict, an owner who proves prior use can enforce his right against the registration unless 5 years have passed after the final grant of the challenged trademark.

-Registrable as a trademark are all distinctive and graphically representable signs, such as words, names, acronyms, devices, three-dimensional forms, titles of intellectual or art works, and names of television and radio programs and any combination of the mentioned signs (Art.
-89).
+Registrable as a trademark are all distinctive and representable signs, such as words, names, acronyms, devices, three-dimensional forms, sounds, smells, holograms, titles of intellectual or art works, and names of television and radio programs and any combination of the mentioned signs (Art.
+172).

-The following trademark types are registrable: trade marks, service marks, collective marks, trade names and slogans (Art.
-90).
+The following trademark types are registrable: trademarks, service marks, collective marks, trade names, slogans, certification marks, non-traditional marks and trade dress (Art.
+172).

-The application is filed at the Mexican Institute of Industrial Property (Instituto Mexicano de la Propiedad Industrial) (IMPI).
+The application is filed at the Mexican Institute of Industrial Property “IMPI” (Instituto Mexicano de la Propiedad Industrial).

 A separate application has to be filed for each class.